 However, despite these pervasive concerns and contrary to rumors, citizenship by investment programs is evolving and expanding.
 Caribbean countries are actively broadening their scope by establishing partnerships with additional countries, thereby enhancing the portfolio of nations offering visa-free access.
 They have also taken several steps to improve the legitimacy and integrity of their programs.
 The continuous development of these programs suggests a dynamic and resilient landscape, arguing the prevailing narrative of their imminent demise or loss of privileges.

-In this article, we will provide a thorough analysis of how Caribbean CBI programs are expanding and the proactive steps they are taking to ensure compliance and address concerns expressed by EU authorities.
+In this article, we will provide a thorough analysis of how Caribbean citizenship by investment programs are expanding and the proactive steps they are taking to ensure compliance and address concerns expressed by EU authorities.

 Disbanding CIPs “Not an Option”